Tutorial

 outfile1

-You can merge all _SelectPoints.txt of one tomogram and convert them into Euler angles using the script Mpicker_particles.py.
+All _SelectPoints.txt of one tomogram can be merged and converted into Euler angles using the script Mpicker_particles.py.
 For example:

 Mpicker_particles.py --input emd13771_isonet --out_mer merge.txt --out_ang angle.txt